 One-on-One MCAT Tutoring

 We understand how challenging the MCAT can be.
 For many pre-med students with great GPAs, research experience, and activities, it’s all that stands between them and medical school admissions.
 We can help.
-So far in 2015, over 10,000 MCAT students worked through our tutoring program, practice exams, or MCAT books.
+Since the start of the revised MCAT, over 30,000 MCAT students have worked through our tutoring program, practice exams, or MCAT books.

 A Personalized MCAT Tutoring Program

 Each Next Step student works through a completely custom program.
 From start date to MCAT test day, you’ll work one-on-one with a veteran MCAT tutor to help you earn your best possible score.
 We work with students who:

 - Are just starting out on the new MCAT